Concatenated Codes for Multiple Reads of a DNA Sequence: Simulation Results

 \subsection{Outer Code Optimization}

 In the following, we show FER performance results for the TVC-$2$ inner coding scheme concatenated with our designed outer codes.
 The optimization of the outer code was presented in Sections~\ref{sec:outerLDPC} and \ref{sec:outerPolar}, where we describe how to design, respectively, an outer LDPC or polar code tailored to an inner coding scheme combined with the IDS channel.
 The results are shown in Fig.~\ref{fig:outer-code comp}.
-Furthermore, Table~\ref{tab:Thresholds of LDPC codes} shows the decoding threshold $p_{\text{th}}$ of the WiMax-like LDPC code and our designed protograph LDPC code.
-The base protograph corresponding to our designed LDPC code is
+Furthermore, Table~\ref{tab:Thresholds of LDPC codes} shows the iterative decoding threshold $p_{\mathsf{th}}$ of the WiMax-like LDPC code and our designed protograph LDPC code.
+The base matrix corresponding to our designed protograph LDPC code is

 It should be noted that we simulate the ensemble average of the lifted protograph (see Section~\ref{sec:outerLDPC}) by assigning new random weights for the edges of the Tanner graph for every new block transmission.
 Also, the LDPC code has been optimized for the case of no iterations between the inner and outer decoders and for the TVC-$2$ inner coding scheme.
 Evidently, we succeed in improving the performance of our coding schemes with both of the designed outer codes; the protograph LDPC code performing the best.
 The designed protograph LDPC code is a $[240, 120]_{2^4}$ code with girth $10$, which gives a block length of $N = 960$ DNA symbols, while the designed polar code is a $[256, 128]_{2^4}$ code, resulting in $N = 1024$ DNA symbols.
 Again, as for the LDPC code, the polar code has been optimized for the TVC-$2$ inner coding scheme and with no iterations between the inner and outer decoders.
 These results validate our optimization and design techniques as we have managed to improve the performance compared to the standard case.
+For a better visual representation of how well the optimization performs, we plotted in Fig.~\ref{fig:BCJR-Once-Multiple} (the red solid circle) the iterative decoding threshold for our concatenated coding scheme (TVC-$2$ inner coding scheme and optimized outer LDPC code constructed from the base matrix $\boldsymbol{B}$ in \eqref{eq:B}) for $M=1$.
+The gap to the AIR curve is very small, which validates our optimization.
 On a side note, optimizing the inner code is of greater importance as the inner code is responsible for maintaining synchronization, which is the main obstacle faced when dealing with IDS channels.